TheDrone7/shieldbow/docs/api/ClashManager.md

 #### .fetchByTeamId ()

-Fetch tournament by participating team's ID.
+Fetch a clash tournament by participating team's ID.